Awakenight/cse15l-lab-reports/Week 7 Lab Report.md

 then exit Vim and run **bash test.sh**.

 Time - 35 sec.
-Difficulties - Figuring our the correct keys to press when navigating and editing files in vim
+Difficulties - Figuring our the correct keys to press when navigating and editing files in vim.

 ---